Scenario 1: Crashing Code Deploy (Dev)

 CrashLoopBackOff | The container starts, crashes, Kubernetes restarts it, it crashes again — in a loop |

-| Panic in logs | The application crashed at main.go:242 in the PlaceOrder function — a code-level bug |
+| Fatal error in logs | The application logged a fatal error in the getAds method of AdService.java — a code-level bug |

-| Only one service affected | The issue is isolated to the checkout service’s code, not a cluster-wide problem |
+| Only one service affected | The issue is isolated to the ad service’s code, not a cluster-wide problem |

 Root Cause